On the number and sums of eigenvalues of Schr\"odinger-type operators with degenerate kinetic energy: Introduction

 \section{Introduction}

 For $d\geq1$ we consider Schr\"odinger-type operators of the form

 where the kinetic energy $T(\xi)$ vanishes on a codimension-one submanifold.
-A prime example is $T=|\Delta+1|$, which naturally appears, e.g., in the BCS theory of superconductivity and superfluidity, see, e.g., Frank, Hainzl, Naboko, and Seiringer \cite{Franketal2007T}, Hainzl, Hamza, Seiringer, and Solovej \cite{Hainzletal2008T}, and Hainzl and Seiringer \cite{HainzlSeiringer2008C,HainzlSeiringer2008S}.
+A prime example is $T=|\Delta+1|$, which naturally appears, e.g., in the BCS theory of superconductivity and superfluidity, see, e.g., Frank, Hainzl, Naboko, and Seiringer \cite{Franketal2007T}, Hainzl, Hamza, Seiringer, and Solovej \cite{Hainzletal2008T}, and Hainzl and Seiringer \cite{HainzlSeiringer2008C,HainzlSeiringer2008S}, as well as the Hartree--Fock theory of the electron gas (jellium), see, e.g., Gontier, Hainzl, and Lewin \cite{Gontieretal2019}.
 The potential $V$ is assumed to be real-valued and sufficiently regular, so that $H$ can be realized as self-adjoint operator.
 In this note we are interested in estimates for sums of functions of negative eigenvalues of $H$ when $V\in L^q$ for some $q<\infty$.
 We now state our assumptions on $T$.

 \begin{assumption} Assume that $T(\xi)\geq0$ attains its minimum on a smooth compact codimension one submanifold $S = \{\xi\in\R^d:T(\xi)=0\}$.
 Assume that there exists an open, precompact neighborhood $\Omega\subseteq\R^d$ of $S$ such that the following holds. \begin{enumerate} \item There exists $P\in C^\infty(\Omega)$ such that $T(\xi)=|P(\xi)|$.
 Let $\tau:=\max_{\xi\in\Omega}T(\xi)$.